Jonathas-Conceicao/Souls-Of-Alanis/StoryBoardNotes.md

   **Topics to think about**
   - Weappons
   - Characters
-    - Friedns and foes
+    - Friends and foes
   - Spells
-  - Usabe itens
+  - Usable itens
   - Equipaments
   - Scene
     - Modules